Skip to main content

 Generate the secured API key

-The first step is to generate a secured API key on the server.
-This example uses Express but the concepts could be applied to any server.
-To generate a key, you need the Algolia JavaScript client and a “parent key” that has the search ACL.
-Most of the time this “parent key” will be the search-only API Key.
-In this example, the key is restricted to the index demo_ecommerce
+To restrict access to a specific index and set of search operations, you must generate a secured API key on your server.
+This example uses Express, but the same approach works with any server.
+To generate a key, you need the Algolia JavaScript client and a “parent” API key with the search ACL.
+Usually, this parent key is your search-only API key.
+In this example, the generated key is restricted to the demo_ecommerce index.
+This means the frontend can’t query other indices using this key.
+You can apply additional restrictions, including search parameters to fine-tune access.

 });